bing pixel

 I credit the Biology professors and pre-health advisor for preparing me so well at Augsburg for post-graduation.
 I chose to attend Augsburg for the Biology and Music program and close knit, collaborative atmosphere it provided.
 First day of school they handed me a suggested list of classes for pre-med students and had an assigned upperclassmen in my major walk me through signing up for courses.
 Professors were advisors for students in the program to touch base once a semester to help us succeed in our goals post-graduation.
 Tri-beta and the pre-Dental club helped me find people who are interested in the same goals I am prepared for in life after my undergrad year.

-Leah Patrick ’19Three people standing in front of a fall display
+Leah Patrick ’19Three people standing in front of an autumn-themed garden with pumpkins and seasonal flowers.

 Major: Biology